isomerpages/moe-fuhuapri/_general-information/Resources for Parents/School Home Partnership.md

 the Ministry of Education (MOE) has released refreshed Guidelines for School-Home Partnership (GSHP).
 These guidelines were shared by Minister for Education Chan Chun Sing at Schools Work Plan Seminar on 18 September 2024.</p>
-<p>To raise a happy, confident and kind generation, schools and parents will:</p>
+<p>To raise a happy, confident and kind generation together, schools and
+parents will:</p>
 <ul data-tight="true" class="tight">
 <li>
 <p>communicate respectfully with each other;</p>